divya830/Modeling_Disease_Spread_and_Health_Behavior_Diffusion_through_Social_Network_Exposure/README.md

 - **Report Folder**
   Contains the report and associated files.
   - `Figures`: Folder for images and figures included in the report.
-  - `Report.tex`: LaTeX source file for the report.
+  - `Report_Source.tex`: LaTeX source file for the report.
   - `Report.pdf`: Compiled final report in PDF format.
-  - `Bibliography.bib`: BibTeX file for references used in the report.
+  - `References.bib`: BibTeX file for references used in the report.

 - **Slides**
   Contains the presentation materials.